section-engineering-education/engineering-education/content/articles/fcm-with-spring-and-angular/index.md

 To best use this guide, try making your own full-stack project that uses these concepts.

-If you need help or a reference to what we did here, I created a [Github repository](https://github.com/john-amiscaray/Spring-Angular-Firebase-Cloud-Messaging) with all the code we wrote.
+If you need help or a reference to what we did here, I created a [GitHub repository](https://github.com/john-amiscaray/Spring-Angular-Firebase-Cloud-Messaging) with all the code we wrote.

-Happy coding.
+Happy coding!

 ---
 Peer Review Contributions by: [Srishilesh P S](/engineering-education/authors/srishilesh-p-s/)